Culture of Croatia: Design

 A group of painters and architects that set the foundations of Croatian modern design was called Exat 51 (Experimental atelier).
 It existed in Croatian capital Zagreb between 1950 and 1956 and it consisted of architects: Bernardo Bernardi, Zdravko Bregovac, Zvonimir Radić, Božidar Rašica, Vjenceslav Richter, Vladimir Zarahović as well as painters: Vlado Kristl, Ivan Picelj and Aleksandar Srnec.
 Exat 51 advocated: abstract art, contemporary visual communications and synthesis of all forms of artistic creativity.
-It's work influenced Croatian culture, art and even social relations.
+Its work influenced Croatian culture, art and even social relations.
 Out of forementioned Exat 51 members; Bernardo Bernardi is considered one of the greatest Croatian designers and an award awarded by Association of Croatian architects for design and decoration of the interior bears his name.

-By 1970's and 1980's as country became industrialised, its industry increasingly relied on its house design departments.
-However, as Croatia became ravaged by Croatian War of Independence and badly done privatization in the 1990's, Croatian design stagnated until the turn of the century.
+By the 1970s and 1980s, as country became industrialised, its industry increasingly relied on its house design departments.
+However, as Croatia became ravaged by Croatian War of Independence and badly done privatization in the 1990s, Croatian design stagnated until the turn of the century.
 That's when new generation of designers designed new products which found their way on the international markets.